Creating new time entries using REST API returns 404

 Any help would be greatly appreciated

-#1 Updated by Robert Nürnberg almost 8 years ago
+#1 Updated by Robert Nürnberg over 8 years ago

 Note: you must change the URL in the sample file since there is an additional htaccess protection on the site (this however is not the issue, since i am calling the API from an IP that is not presented with the htaccess protection.
 You will also obviously have to change the API key :)

-#4 Updated by Robert Nürnberg almost 8 years ago
+#4 Updated by Robert Nürnberg over 8 years ago

 - Status changed from New to Resolved